 Operation Babylift Letters and Stories

-Personal stories and letters from those touched by Operation Babylift.
+Personal stories I have received from those touched by Operation Babylift Vietnam adoptions in 1975.

 Vietnam Babylift Adoptee Now Proudly Serving in the Army

 Just want to thank those who were involved during Operation Babylift in 1975.
 I was born in Vietnam in 1975 and was told that I was more likely an orphan at the time.
 I was 3 months old when adopted by my parents in the US.
 I'm 35 yrs now and married with a four yr old daughter and a son who will be born in June 2010.
 I have served in the US Army for almost 14 yrs and thought it was the least I could do for a country that brought me over and accepted me.